-Short tandem repeats in the FMR1, AR, DMPK, and FXN genes will be reported if the repeat is in a range associated with juvenile onset.
-Repeat expansions are not orthogonally confirmed in the DMPK and FXN genes prior to reporting.
-Repeat expansions will be orthogonally confirmed in the FMR1 and AR genes prior to reporting.
-The FXN, DMPK and FMR1 expanded alleles are reported without the allele size.
+Short tandem repeat expansions in the AFF, AR, DMPK, FMR1, FOXL2, GLS, PHOX2B, SOX3, ZIC2 genes will be reported if the repeat is in a range associated with juvenile onset.
 Methylation status is not included in this analysis.
 Repeat expansions are reported without reference to interrupting repeat status.
 Parental inheritance will be identified for reportable repeat expansions, which may reveal a risk to a parent.
-Reporting expansions in the FXN gene requires trio analysis.